-Deleted: ¶ Deleted: Deleted: ¶ Deleted: ¶

-Deleted: Deleted: ¶

-Deleted: ¶

-Deleted: ¶

-Deleted: ¶

-Deleted: ¶

-Deleted: ¶

-In addition to their commercial objectives, companies are encouraged to Deleted: ¶ disclose policies relating to business ethics, the environment and other public policy commitments, Such information may be important for Deleted: investors and other users of information to better evaluate the relationship between companies and the communities in which they operate and the steps that companies have taken to implement their objectives.
-Deleted: ¶ 3.
-Major share ownership and voting rights.
-One of the basic rights of investors is to be informed about the Deleted: ¶ ownership structure of the enterprise and their rights vis-à-vis the rights of other owners.
+In addition to their commercial objectives, companies are encouraged to disclose policies relating to business ethics, the environment and other public policy commitments.
+Such information may be important for investors and other users of information to better evaluate the relationship between companies and the communities in which they operate and the steps that companies have taken to implement their objectives.

+3. Major share ownership and voting rights.

+One of the basic rights of investors is to be informed about the ownership structure of the enterprise and their rights vis-à-vis the rights of other owners.
 The right to such information should also extend to information about the structure of a group of companies and intra-group relations.
 Such disclosures should make transparent the objectives, nature and structure of the group.
 Countries often require disclosure of ownership data once certain thresholds of ownership are passed.
-Such Deleted: disclosure might include data on major shareholders and others that, directly or indirectly, control or may control the company, through Deleted:, including information on special voting rights, shareholder agreements, the ownership of controlling or large blocks of shares, significant cross shareholding Deleted: (See Section I.D) relationships and cross guarantees.
-Companies are also expected to provide information on related party transactions Particularly for enforcement purposes, and to identify potential conflicts Deleted: 4.
-Members of interest, related party transactions and insider trading, information about record ownership may have to be complemented with information about beneficial ownership.
+Such disclosure might include data on major shareholders and others that, directly or indirectly, control or may control the company through special voting rights, shareholder agreements, the ownership of controlling or large blocks of shares, significant cross shareholding relationships and cross guarantees.

+Particularly for enforcement purposes, and to identify potential conflicts of interest, related party transactions and insider trading, information about record ownership may have to be complemented with information about beneficial ownership.
 In cases where major shareholdings are held through intermediary structures or arrangements, information about the beneficial owners should therefore be obtainable at least by regulatory and enforcement agencies and/or through the judicial process.
-The OECD template Options for Obtaining Beneficial Ownership and Control Information can serve as a useful selfassessment tool for countries that wish to ensure necessary access to information about beneficial ownership.
-4. Remuneration policy for members of the board and key executives, and information about board members, including their gualifications, the selection process, other company directorships Deleted: remuneration. and whether they are regarded as independent by the board.
+The OECD template Options for Obtaining Beneficial Ownership and Control Information can serve as a useful self-assessment tool for countries that wish to ensure necessary access to information about beneficial ownership.

+4. Remuneration policy for members of the board and key executives, and information about board members, including their qualifications, the selection process, other company directorships and whether they are regarded as independent by the board.

 Investors require information on individual board members and key executives in order to evaluate their experience and qualifications and assess any potential conflicts of interest that might affect their judgement.
 For board members, the information should include their qualifications, share ownership in the company, membership of other boards and whether they are considered by the board to be an independent member.
 It is important to disclose membership of other boards not only because it is an indication of experience and possible time pressures facing a member of the board, but also because it may reveal potential conflicts of interest and makes transparent the degree to which there are inter-locking boards.